 -

-Positive treatments (Green): Positive treatments indicate that a subsequent case actively followed the reasoning in the current case.
+Positive (Green): A subsequent case actively followed the reasoning in the current case.
 These treatments also include decisions where an appellate court dismissed appeals from the first-instance decision.

 - Interpretation: The case's legal principle has been upheld or successfully followed.